|BWV 132 Bereitet die Wege, bereitet die

 4. Recitative (A)

-Although my mouth and lips have named thee Lord and Father,
+Though my mouth and lips alike have Lord and Father named thee,

-My heart no less hath from thee turned away.
+My heart ne'erless hath from thee turned away.

 I have thee disavowed within my living!